Wang-lab-UCSD/mEpigram/README.md

 ## Optional steps:
 #### Motif scanning:
-Aftering discovering motifs from the pipeline, you might want to find where they are in a set of sequences.
-To identify locations of matches using your motifs, you can use the motif scanning tool.
-The program takes a FASTA file, a motif PWM file, and a background file (optional) that states background base composition.
-The program will use the nucleotide distribution from the input sequences if a background is not provided.
+After discovering motifs from the pipeline, you might want to find where they are in a set of sequences.
+To identify locations of matches with your motifs, you can use the motif scanning tool.
+The program takes a FASTA file, a motif PWM file, and a background file (optional) that specifies background base composition.
+The program will use the nucleotide composition from the input sequences if a background is not provided.

 `python motifscannerA.py -f testfiles/data_typeE/test.typeE.faa -m testfiles/data_typeE/test.typeE.meme -o test.scanned.txt`